-Remove masks and gloves for Holy Communion.
 It is encouraged to receive Holy Communion in the hand.
+Upon receiving the Body of Christ, the communicant is to step to one side and consume.
 Take advantage of hand sanitizer if it is available.

 Follow whatever exit instructions you have been given.
 Don't be disappointed if Father doesn't greet you after Mass, he's trying to be a good example.